castbaito/trustdock-gem/README.md

 ## Contributing

-Bug reports and pull requests are welcome on BitBucket at https://bitbucket.org/hachidori_develop/trustdock/
+Bug reports and pull requests are welcome on GitHub at https://github.com/hachidori-inc/trustdock-gem/

 ## License